dimitri/pgcopydb/docs/concurrency.rst

 Notes about concurrency
 -----------------------

-The pgcopydb too implements many operations concurrent to one another, by ways of using the ``fork()`` system call.
+The pgcopydb too implements many operations concurrently to one another, by ways of using the ``fork()`` system call.
 This means that pgcopydb creates sub-processes that each handle a part of the work.